Inside Llewyn Davis – 4.75 stars

-Melancholy, compelling and lyrical, Inside Llewyn Davis is one of the best films of the year, whether you like folk music or not.
+Melancholy, compelling and lyrical, one of the best films of the year, whether you like folk music or not.

 The Coen brothers possess an attention to detail that serves the film exceedingly well.
 Their depiction of 1961 Greenwich Village and the folk scene feels just right, and the travails of Davis, a local Simon who has split with his Garfunkel and become more gritty, take the viewer back in time.
 Like David Chase’s Not Fade Away, the milieu is drab, smoky and intimate, and the music is at the forefront, but nostalgia is replaced by an elegiac feel and the Coen brothers’ signature dark humor.
 This is not a film about an unheralded legend, or something as corny as Chase’s paen to rock, but about art as work.